-&lt;sup>117 See, e.g., Joint Petition For Stay of United States Telecom Association, CTIA, AT&T Inc., Wireless Internet Service Providers Association, and CenturyLink, GN Docket No. 14-28, Exh.
-1, at 5-6 (Declaration of Nathan Stooke, Founder and CEO of Wisper ISP, Inc.) (filed May 1, 2015) (Joint Stay Petition).
+&lt;sup>120 See, e.g., Joint Petition For Stay of United States Telecom Association, CTIA, AT&T Inc., Wireless Internet Service Providers Association, and CenturyLink, WC Docket No. 14-28, Exh.
+1, at 5-6 (Declaration of Nathan Stooke, Founder and CEO of Wisper ISP, Inc.) (filed May 1, 2015) (Joint Stay Petition) (noting that Wisper had planned to "triple the number of new base stations" that would be deployed each month to provide fixed wireless broadband service to new customers, but the Commission's reclassification decision had forced Wisper to put those plans on hold).

-&lt;sup>118 See Letter from 22 Small ISPs at 2 (explaining that the mere threat that the Commission may impose rate regulation affects small ISPs' ability to obtain financing); Joint Stay Petition, Exh.
-5, at 4 (Declaration of Clay Stewart, CEO of SCS Broadband) (explaining that investors have already told SCS Broadband, a small ISP that "projects that were viable investments under the regime that existed before the [Title II Order] will no longer provide the necessary returns to justify the investment"); Joint Stay Petition, Exh.
-6, at 4 (Declaration of Forbes H. Mercy, President of Washington Broadband, Inc.) (explaining that the Title II Order has forced Washington Broadband, Inc., a small ISP to give up its existing business model of constructing new towers that cover small areas based on a return on investment model of light density return).
+&lt;sup>121 See Letter from 22 Small ISPs at 2 (explaining that the mere threat that the Commission may impose rate regulation affects small ISPs' ability to obtain financing); Joint Stay Petition, Exh.
+5, at 4 (Declaration of Clay Stewart, CEO of SCS Broadband) (explaining that investors have already told SCS Broadband, a small ISP, that "projects that were viable investments under the regime that existed before the [Title II Order] will no longer provide the necessary returns to justify the investment"); Joint Stay Petition, Exh.
+6, at 4 (Declaration of Forbes H. Mercy, President of Washington Broadband, Inc.) (explaining that the Title II Order has forced Washington Broadband, Inc., a small ISP, to give up its existing business model of constructing new towers that cover small areas based on a return on investment model of light density return).